Patient's Guide for Multiple Sclerosis and Neuroimmunology

 Maintaining mobility and general fitness is very important for patients diagnosed with multiple sclerosis.
 Physical therapy offers stretches and exercises that will help manage symptoms, while occupational therapy can help patients adjust to their condition in both their home and working environments while also assisting them in learning alternative methods for performing tasks.

-The Multiple Sclerosis Center at the Cedars-Sinai Department of Neurology provides a comprehensive treatment approach, using medication along with physical and occupational therapy to minimize symptoms and improve a patient's quality of life.
+The Multiple Sclerosis and Neuroimmunology Center at the Cedars-Sinai Department of Neurology provides a comprehensive treatment approach, using medication along with physical and occupational therapy to minimize symptoms and improve a patient's quality of life.
 A comprehensive approach means that Cedars-Sinai integrates expert insight from various departments into a patient's care.
-This team-wide approach is a critical component of the Cedars-Sinai multiple sclerosis program, and results in improved outcomes and quality of life for individuals affected by multiple sclerosis.
+This team-wide approach is a critical component of the center, and results in improved outcomes and quality of life for individuals affected by multiple sclerosis.
 All this leads to a care plan specifically tailored to your needs.

 You will need a physician referral to be admitted to Cedars-Sinai for inpatient medical care.
 Depending on your healthcare insurance, you may need a referral from your primary care physician before seeing one of Cedars-Sinai neurological specialists.
 Please call 1-800-CEDARS-1 (1-800-233-2771), or e-mail email@example.com for more information.